Advent of Code 2015 - Day 17 - No Such Thing as Too Much

 };

-Like in the part one there are more performant solutions to achieving this end result.
-In the future I hope to explore the Subset sum problem in more detail and explore these options.
+As in part one, there are more performant solutions to achieving this end result.
+In the future, I hope to explore the Subset Sum problem in more detail and investigate these options.